RanjithKumarSeekolu/Bank/README.md

-i used django and djangorestframework to complete the assignment
+Used django and djangorestframework for this project

 first i setup the database for setting up database i used pandas to load data from csv file and create objects and used bulk_create option so write in database